engineyard/ey-cookbooks-stable-v5/examples/sidekiq/cookbooks/custom-sidekiq/README.md

 from application code, you can create a new repository.

 Our main recipes have the `sidekiq` Cookbook but it is not included by default.
-To use the `delayed_job4` cookbook, you should copy this cookbook `custom_sidekiq`.
-You should not copy the actual `delayed_job4` recipe as That is managed by Engine Yard.
+To use the `sidekiq` cookbook, you should copy this cookbook `custom-sidekiq`.
+You should not copy the actual `sidekiq` recipe as this is managed by Engine Yard.

 1. Edit `cookbooks/ey-custom/recipes/after-main.rb` and add

-    include_recipe 'custom-delayed_job4'
+    include_recipe 'custom-sidekiq'

 2. Edit `cookbooks/ey-custom/metadata.rb` and add

-    depends 'custom-delayed_job4'
+    depends 'custom-sidekiq'

-3. Copy `examples/sidekiq/cookbooks/custom_sidekiq` to `cookbooks/`
+3. Copy `examples/sidekiq/cookbooks/custom-sidekiq` to `cookbooks/`

     cd ~ # Change this to your preferred directory.
 Anywhere but inside the
          # application

     git clone https://github.com/engineyard/ey-cookbooks-stable-v5
     cd ey-cookbooks-stable-v5
-    cp examples/delayed_job4/cookbooks/custom_sidekiq /path/to/app/cookbooks/
+    cp examples/sidekiq/cookbooks/custom-sidekiq /path/to/app/cookbooks/

 If you do not have `cookbooks/ey-custom` on your app repository, you can copy `examples/sidekiq/cookbooks/ey-custom` to `/path/to/app/cookbooks` as well.